Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Moral Robustness and Susceptibility Benchmark

 \subsection{Experimental Methodology}

-For each model, we iterate through all MFQ questions for every persona, repeating each question multiple times.
-Concretely we have:
+We use two complementary procedures to estimate the benchmark quantities above.
+The sampling procedure applies to all queried models and supports the main benchmark.
+The logit procedure is more direct, but only applies to providers that expose the next-token distribution.
+The common experimental setup is:

 \begin{itemize} \item \textbf{Personas:} We evaluate $|\mathcal{P}|=100$ persona descriptions drawn from prior work \citep{ge2025scalingsyntheticdatacreation}.
 Full persona descriptions and the corresponding ID–description mappings are provided in Appendix~\ref{app:personas}. \item \textbf{Prompting:} For each persona and question, the model receives a role-playing instruction: ``You are roleplaying as the following persona:", followed by the persona description text and one of the $|\mathcal{Q}|=30$ MFQ questions.\footnote{We query one MFQ question at a time rather than the full questionnaire in a single prompt to avoid sequence- and order-dependent effects.} We instruct the models to start their response with the rating (an integer from 0 to 5), followed by their reasoning.
-Exact prompt templates are provided in Appendix~\ref{app:prompts}. \item \textbf{Repetition:} Each persona--question pair is queried \(n=10\) times to estimate within-persona mean score and variance, which are then used to compute the moral robustness and susceptibility, defined in Eq.~\eqref{eq:robustness} and Eq.~\eqref{eq:overall-susceptibility}.
-See Section~\ref{sec:rating_estimation} for a discussion of the underlying problem and an outline of a more principled approach. \item \textbf{Decoding:} In the first run, we constrain outputs to begin with a single integer rating from 0 to 5, and parse this leading integer.
-Parsing failures are recorded and we repeat each attempt at most 4 times, allowing responses that do not begin with the rating (see Section~\ref{sec:failures} for more details).
-This approach minimizes costs and unexpectedly revealed that some personas more likely elicit models to not follow instructions (see Section~\ref{sec:failures}). \item \textbf{Models:} We included: Claude Haiku 4.5, Claude Sonnet 4.5, DeepSeek V3,DeepSeek V3.1, Gemini 2.5 Flash Lite, Gemini 2.5 Flash, GPT-4.1, GPT-4.1 Mini, GPT-4.1 Nano, GPT-4o, GPT-4o Mini, GPT-5, GPT-5 Mini, GPT-5 Nano, Grok 4 and Grok 4 Fast. \item \textbf{Families:} We group the above models in the following families: Claude, DeepSeek, Gemini, GPT-4, GPT-5 and Grok. \item \textbf{Logging}: For each model we did a total of $|\mathcal{Q}|\times|\mathcal{P}|\times n =30\times 100\times 10=30,000$ requests.
-The resulting tables are available in our GitHub repository \cite{costa2025llmms}. \end{itemize} We next formalize how these repeated ratings are aggregated into moral robustness and susceptibility scores.
+Exact prompt templates are provided in Appendix~\ref{app:prompts}.
+We use decoding temperature $T=0.1$ to keep stochasticity consistent across models. \item \textbf{Models:} We included: Claude Haiku 4.5, Claude Sonnet 4.5, DeepSeek V3, DeepSeek V3.1, Gemini 2.5 Flash Lite, Gemini 2.5 Flash, GPT-4.1, GPT-4.1 Mini, GPT-4.1 Nano, GPT-4o, GPT-4o Mini, Grok 4, Grok 4 Fast, Llama 4 Maverick, and Llama 4 Scout. \item \textbf{Families:} We group the above models in the following families: Claude, DeepSeek, Gemini, GPT, Grok, and Llama. \end{itemize}